 The College Funding Coach also has a partnership with Sallie Mae where you can get a slightly discounted rate.
 Sallie Mae is a good starting point to explore alternatives because they offer competitive interest rates and do not charge any loan origination fees.

-We also have collaborated with a fascinating company called LeverEdge, which is the first organization to use group negotiation to bring down interest rates on private loans.
+You can also take a look at a company called Juno which is the first organization to use group negotiation to bring down interest rates on private loans.

 I recommend taking a look at our resources page which provides a ton of info on student loans.